PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 In some special cases, processing the root hints is not needed, for example when forwarding all queries to another recursor.
 For these special cases, it is possible to disable the processing of root hints by setting the value to ``no``.
+See :ref:`handling-of-root-hints` for more information on root hints handling.

 .. _setting-ignore-unknown-settings: